Exact Lexicographic Scheduling and Approximate Rescheduling: Exact LexOpt Branch-and-Bound Algorithm (Stage 1)

-The branch-and-bound method explores the search tree via \emph{depth-first search}.
-Stack $Q$ stores the set of explored nodes.
-Variable $I$ stores the \emph{incumbent}, i.e.\ the lexicographically smallest solution found thus far.
-At each step, the algorithm picks the node $u$ on top of $Q$ and explores its $m$ children $children(u)$.
-For each $v\in children(u)$, if the primal heuristic finds a solution $S_v$ such that $\vec{C}(S_v) <_{\mathrm{lex}} \vec{C}(I)$, the incumbent updates.
+Using the above components, the branch-and-bound algorithm traverses the search tree via \emph{depth-first search}.
+Stack $Q$ stores the set of visited nodes that remain to be explored.
+Variable $I$ stores the \emph{incumbent}, i.e.\ the current lexicographically smallest solution.
+In every step, the algorithm picks the node $u$ on top of $Q$ and explores its $m$ children.
+At each $v\in children(u)$, if LPT finds a solution $S$ such that $\vec{C}(S) <_{\mathrm{lex}} \vec{C}(I)$, then $I$ is updated.
 If $v$ is not a leaf, Algorithm \ref{Algorithm:Vectorial_Lower_Bound} computes a vectorial lower bound $\vec{L}$ of the lexicographically best solution in $\mathcal{S}(v)$.
 When $\vec{C}(I)\leq_{\mathrm{lex}}\vec{L}$, the set $\mathcal{S}(v)$ does not contain any solution lexicographically better than $I$ and the subtree rooted at $v$ is \emph{fathomed}.
 Otherwise, $v$ is pushed onto stack $Q$.
-After completing Algorithm \ref{Algorithm:Vectorial_Lower_Bound}, the incumbent is optimal because every other solution has been rejected as not lexicographically smaller than the incumbent.
+Upon termination, the incumbent is optimal because every other solution has been rejected as not lexicographically smaller than the incumbent.